|Look for December 2013 "Did You Know" tips at links below|

 Video Description of Green Roofs by Jim Dyck & Richard Sutton

 on YouTube-from Backyard Farmer

 Kent E. Holm, Douglas County, Nebr., Environmental Services Director and Acting Chair of the Green Roof Working Committee

 Dr. Richard Sutton, ASLA, Department of Agronomy/Horticulture, UNL

-Information presented within the property design and management section of this Water Web site has been reviewed by University of Nebraska - Lincoln Property Design & Management Team members Kelly Feehan, Thomas Franti, Steven Rodie and Richard Sutton.
+Information presented within the Stormwater Management section of this Water Web site has been reviewed by University of Nebraska - Lincoln Stormwater Management Team members Kelly Feehan, Thomas Franti, Steven Rodie and Richard Sutton.